jade211/ARrangeIt/README.md

    - View 3D furniture and decor items overlaid in real-time through a smartphone camera.
    - Supports object positioning, movement and rotation for accurate placement in the room.

-2. **Furniture Catalog Integration**
+2. **Furniture Catalogue Integration**
-   - Access a catalog of 3D furniture models categorized by type (e.g., sofas, tables, decor).
+   - Access a catalogue of 3D furniture models categorized by type (e.g., sofas, tables, decor).
    - Filter items by color, type, and price.
    - View detailed information: dimensions, pricing etc.